 Jason Lancaster is the editor and founder of TundraHeadquarters.com.
 He has nearly a decade of dealership experience buying, selling, and maintaining vehicles, and much of that time was spent working at Ford and Toyota dealerships.

-Here are the benefits of the new 4.6L Tundra motor:
+Here are the take-aways from their review of the new 2010 Tundra 4.6L:

 After ignoring Twitter for the last year and a half, we’ve succumbed to peer pressure.
 Our idols over at PickupTrucks.com have a twitter feed and it’s actually kind of cool.

 SO, we’re on Twitter now – you can search for “tundrahq” to follow us or see our Twitter profile here.